danluu/UFLDL-tutorial/README.md

 Apologies for the mess.
 I'll clean this up when I have some spare time.
 Pull requests welcome, of course.

 I've attempted to make this Octave compatible, so that you can run this with free software.
-I've done this through the self-taught learning exercise, and it seems to work, but the results are slightly different.
-One side effect of this is that I'm using [fminlbfgs instead of minFunc](http://ufldl.stanford.edu/wiki/index.php/Fminlbfgs_Details)
+It seems to work, but the results are slightly different.
+One side effect of this is that I'm using [fminlbfgs instead of minFunc](http://ufldl.stanford.edu/wiki/index.php/Fminlbfgs_Details).

 Here's the order of the exercises:
 #### [Stanford OpenClassroom Deep Learning class](http://openclassroom.stanford.edu/MainFolder/CoursePage.php?course=DeepLearning)